ak3ra/old_site/content/2020/rethe-interview.md

 ---

 Our latest blog post features Benjamin Akera from Uganda.
-Ben is currently a researcher in the Artificial Intelligence (AI) for Humanity group at the Montreal Institute for Learning Algorithms (MILA) in Canada.
+Ben is currently a researcher in the Artificial Intelligence (AI) for Humanity group at the Montreal Institute for Learning Algorithms (MILA) in Canada and co-founder at Mfeyti in Uganda.
 He is broadly interested in the use of AI for social good.
 We talked to Ben about his interest in Scientific Writing and research.

 ### Ben, what do you like most about scientific writing?